 If you’re a fan of coconut oil, some vegan recipes suggest using it instead of vegan butter.
 It needs to be solid when used.

-Make sure the dough is cold when you roll it: Many recipes say to place the dough in the fridge for 30 to 60 minutes, and you can cut the time down by popping it into the freezer for 15 minutes or so.
+Make sure the dough is cold when you roll it: Many recipes suggest placing the dough in the fridge for 30 to 60 minutes; you can cut the time down by popping it into the freezer for 15 minutes or so.

 No cookie cutter?
 No problem.
 Truth be told, I used a wine glass whose diameter is a bit shy of 3 inches.